Here’s a startling fact…

 - Pollutants it Can Remove: Bacteria, viruses and germs

-- Advantages: Light lasts for thousands of hours and rarely needs replacement, creates a sterile environment, reduces the number of illness that can be spread inside a room
+- Advantages: Ultra violet light lasts for thousands of hours and rarely needs replacement, creates a sterile environment, reduces the number of germs indoors that are responsible for creating illnesses

-- Disadvantages: Only good at killing germs and not much else, cannot be bought as a stand alone device (always comes as an added bonus on a HEPA or Ionic air cleaner)
+- Disadvantages: Only good at killing viruses, bacteria and germs, cannot be bought as a stand alone device (always comes as an added bonus on a HEPA or Ionic air cleaner)

 4. What are ACH and CADR Ratings?

 When you’re looking to buy an air purifier you’ll sometimes come across two common ratings in the specifications list.